-The Management of the FCDU of the Manila Branch is still evaluating the impact of the amendments.
+Management is still evaluating the impact of the amendments on the FCDU of the Manila Branch's financial statements.

-Amendments to PAS 12 Income Taxes, Deferred Tax Related to Assets and Liabilities Arising from a Single Transaction
+Amendments to PAS 12 Income Taxes-Deferred Tax related to Assets and Liabilities arising from a Single Transaction

 The amendments introduce a further exception from the initial recognition exemption.
 Under the amendments, an entity does not apply the initial recognition exemption for transactions that give rise to equal taxable and deductible temporary differences.